glfw/glfw/README.md

                  race condition
  - [X11] Bugfix: The reported window position did not account for the size of the window frame on some WMs
+ - [X11] Bugfix: The original video mode of a monitor was overwritten by calls to glfwSetWindowSize

 ## Contact